coopiteasy/cie-e-commerce/website_sale_customer_type/readme/DESCRIPTION.rst

-This module adds the ability to define different Customer Type and assign it to partner.
+This module adds the ability to define several Customer Type and assign it to partner.

 A Customer Type brings functionality to :